-Sunsilk is an international brand aimed primarily at women for hair care.
-Launched in the year 1954 in UK this leading brand is under the parent company Unilever.
+The Marketing mix of Sunsilk analyses the 4Ps of Sunsilk, including the Product, Price, Place, and Promotions.
+Sunsilk is an international brand aimed primarily at women who need hair care.
+Launched in 1954 in the UK, this leading brand is under the parent company Unilever.
 This worldwide brand has been projected as a product that will meet all the demands of its consumers.
-Sunsilk has a unique slogan of its own “Because Life Can’t Wait “and its slogan for color shampoo is “Live In colors”.
-These popular slogans have helped in projecting a strong brand image and creating awareness in the market.
-Its competitors are Pantene, Dove, Clinic plus etc.
+Sunsilk has a unique slogan of its own, “Because Life Can’t Wait, “and its slogan for color shampoo is “Live In colors.”
+These famous slogans have helped project a strong brand image and create awareness in the hair care market.
+Its competitors are Pantene, Dove, Clinic Plus, etc.

 About Sunsilk